qobilidop/dotfiles/README.md

 [![Build Status](https://travis-ci.org/qobilidop/dotfiles.svg?branch=master)](https://travis-ci.org/qobilidop/dotfiles)

-## Requirements
+## Constraints

-Below are my requirements for dotfiles:
+Below are the constraints for my dotfiles:
-- Include both configuration files and installation scripts of common softwares.
+- There are two tasks: initial installation of core packages and day-to-day configuration tweaking.
-- A single idempotent script to bootstrap a brand new machine (with Linux/Mac OS).
+- To set up a brand new machine (Linux or maxOS) for work should be just one command.
-- Support for multiple configuration profiles.
-- Convenient modification process.
+- Natually I would need a profile system to specify different configuration for different host.

+## Solution

+[Dotbot] comes to the rescue.
+It's versatile enough to tackle both the installation and the configuration.
+It's neat enough to run as a single command.
+I have tweaked the install script to support a profile system.
+And all the constaints are satisfied!

+## Disclaimer

+This repository is meant to work out-of-the-box only for myself.
+It's recommended that you draw inspirations from this repo rather than using it directly.

-## Installation
+## Usage

-Installation is powered by [Dotbot], which is called in [install.py](install.py).

-### Main procedure

 ```sh
 git clone --recursive git@github.com:qobilidop/dotfiles.git ~/.dotfiles